 Fifty-six percent of companies stated they believed they lost customers over price when, in reality, only 29% of customers left because of price.
 Seventeen percent of companies believed they lost customers due to customer service practices when, in fact, 40% of customers surveyed identified customer service as the reason they left a company.

-Now, there are businesses who believe that some customer loss is a good thing.
+There are businesses who believe that some customer loss is a good thing.
 These are businesses that have segmented their customer base, knowing that some are more profitable or desirable than others.

-The Xzam Corporation recognizes that some customers generate high volume which results in high revenue and profit with potential for growth while other customers drain resources and time which generates a negative impact on the bottom line.
+Some businesses recognize that some customers generate high volume which results in high revenue and profit with potential for growth while other customers drain resources and time which generates a negative impact on the bottom line.
 Letting the latter customer go without a public relations backlash can be a delicate, but important, strategic negotiation.

-In a February 2003 article in the Journal of Service Research, Hogan, Lemon and Libai note that the impact of a lost customer depends on at least two things.
+In an article in the Journal of Service Research, Hogan, Lemon, and Libai note that the impact of a lost customer depends on at least two things.
 First, it is important to note whether the customer leaves to go to a competitor or does without the product or service entirely.
 Second, it is also important to note that the value of a lost customer changes during the life cycle of the product or service as well as the company’s business cycle.
 The loss of an early adopter can cost the company much more than a customer loss in the mature phase of business.

 Most places of business want to retain their customers, given the old adage that it costs more to recruit new business than to retain existing customers.
 How can businesses identify factors that prompt some customers to leave?
 And, is it possible to identify customers who might leave and develop strategies to keep them?